 A number of hair loss treatments are available, Propecia (finasteride) being the most effective.
 More than 90% of men who use Propecia experience an improvement, while 66% will benefit from renewed hair growth.
 If you wish to order Propecia or learn more about prescription treatments, visit our online clinic.

 In a five year medical study, two groups of men took a daily tablet of either finasteride (the active ingredient in Propecia) or a placebo (a dummy pill).
 The results were striking.

-Over 80% of the men taking finasteride found that their hair loss stopped within 6 to 12 months, and 66% even reported regrowth.
+Around 90% of the men taking finasteride found that their hair loss stopped within six to 12 months, and 66% even reported regrowth.
 In contrast, the entire placebo group experienced hair loss.
 Furthermore, Men taking finasteride reported significant increases in hair density, and improvement in the appearance of their hair after treatment.

 How long does Propecia take to work?

 Propecia works fairly quickly, but it's not instant.
 You may need to take Propecia for up to three months before you see a benefit, although the best results may take up to 12 months to appear for some men.